hngu/leetcode/README.md

 A collection of leetcode problems written in JavaScript or Python.

+## Intro

+Over a course of 2 years, I recorded as many leetcode problems to help me in coding interviews and to win 5000 leetcode points for a t-shirt.
+I found that recording them here with my thought process was easier than reading leetcode explanations online.

+Use these for coding interview prep.
+If you have questions, comments or suggestions feel free to post an issue in github!

 ## Overall Approach

 - Go with the naive algorithm first!
 You want to gain some intuition and make sure you understand the problem fully.